khalilia2000/CarND-Semantic-Segmentation/README.md

 `optimize()` function is implemented in lines 110 to 133 of `main.py`, and returns `train_op`, `logits`, and `cross_entropy_loss`, which are used for optimizing the network.

 4. Does the project train the neural network?
-`train_nn()` function is implemened in lines 138 to 177 of `main.py`, and is used for training the network.
+`train_nn()` function is implemented in lines 138 to 177 of `main.py`, and is used for training the network.

 #### Training the Network
 5. Does the project train the model correctly?
 I trained the model for 5 epochs using a learning rate of 0.0005 (on CPU).
 L2 regularization as well as dropout was used to avoid over-fitting.
-Below is the results of the training:
+Below are the results of the training:
 ```

 Epoch: 1 - loss: 0.733 - training time: 1477.5